-Spinal stenosis is a common reason why people see a chiropractor or get physical therapy.
+What is spinal stenosis? spinal stenosis is a common reason why people see a chiropractor or get physical therapy.
 It can cause pain up and down your back and into you neck, but fortunately, physical therapy and chiropractic care can provide relief.

 Spinal stenosis refers to a condition in which the space around the spinal cord becomes narrowed, which puts pressure on the spinal cord and surrounding nerves.
 The location of the pain caused by the stenosis depends on where in the spine the narrowing has occurred.
 A number of things can cause spinal stenosis, including injuries, diseases of the bone, tumors, and thickened ligaments.
 However, it is most often caused by osteoarthritis or aging.
 For most patients, care from a chiropractor or physical therapy can reduce the pain associated with spinal stenosis without medication.